The American French Film Festival

-The COLCOA French Film Festival (formerly "City of Light, City of Angels") is an annual competitive film festival in Hollywood, created and presented by the Franco-American Cultural Fund (FACF), a unique partnership of the DGA, the MPAA, la SACEM and the WGA West.
-The goals of the festival are to showcase the diversity of French cinema and TV series, to promote French films and talent among the film industry and to contribute to cross cultural understanding.
-The COLCOA French Film Festival is open to professionals and general audience.
+The American French Film Festival (TAFFF), formerly City of Lights, City of Angels and the COLCOA French Film Festival, is an annual film festival in Los Angeles, created and presented by the Franco-American Cultural Fund (FACF), in a partnership with the Directors Guild of America (DGA), the Motion Picture Association of America (MPAA), the Writers Guild of America West (WGAW), and France's Société des Auteurs, Compositeurs et Éditeurs de Musique (SACEM).
+The goals of the festival are to showcase the diversity of French cinema and television series, to promote French films and talent among the film industry and to contribute to cross-cultural understanding.
+The American French Film Festival is open to professionals and general audience.